SRT31/high-speed-camera/README.md

 To verify that the camera performs well under stronger lighting conditions, we conducted an outdoor test using daylight and a stream of water as the subject.
 The goal was to ensure that the system reliably captures fast motion when illumination is sufficient.

 To achieve high frame rates (around 660 fps), we reduced the vertical resolution to only 64 rows using the `-h 64` flag.
+This significantly increases the frame rate, as the Raspberry Pi Camera Module v2 uses a **rolling shutter** — it reads out the image **row by row**, rather than capturing the whole frame at once.
+Reducing the number of **rows** directly reduces the readout time, enabling higher capture speeds.
+In contrast, reducing the **width** (number of columns per row) has much less effect on performance.
+As a result, rotating the camera 90 degrees and reducing the height is a common technique to capture fast vertical motion like falling water.

-While this increases the capture speed significantly, it also limits the visible portion of the scene to a narrow horizontal band — similar to looking through a horizontal slit.
-This trade-off is essential to meet the timing requirements of fast events, but requires careful physical alignment to ensure that the subject (such as falling water) is within the visible region.
+While this configuration improves timing, it limits the visible portion of the scene to a narrow horizontal (or vertical, if rotated) band — similar to looking through a thin slit.
+This trade-off requires careful physical alignment to ensure that the subject is within the visible area.

-#### 🎬 Sample Captures
+#### Sample Captures

 1. **[Sample 1 – Stream falling vertically](https://drive.google.com/file/d/1tkDQBM2TiiqNo0x5NmPXNWECEWIrQ5F-/view)**
-   The water stream is clearly visible as droplets fall, even though the camera was unintentionally rotated 90 degrees.
+   The water stream is clearly visible as droplets fall, although the image appears upside down due to the camera being physically inverted.
+Despite this, the capture demonstrates that even in this orientation, the system successfully records fast vertical motion within the limited frame height.

 2. **[Sample 2 – Droplets hitting the ground](https://drive.google.com/file/d/1HDNrdlW91r2VxZYlnDlstKxNU1lgPaSQ/view)**
-   After correcting the camera orientation, the main water stream was missed — likely due to imperfect horizontal alignment within the reduced frame height.
+   After correcting the camera orientation, the main water stream was missed due to imperfect horizontal alignment within the reduced frame height.
 However, droplets that rebounded off the ground were still captured, demonstrating motion detection even near the edges of the frame.

 3. **[Sample 3 – Less successful attempt](https://drive.google.com/file/d/1XEx5hrPEJuywzcE6ZUDVG6fwlSdQVgLJ/view)**
    This capture was less successful, but still demonstrates the system’s ability to detect fast motion.
 At this stage, we chose not to focus on further precision, as the results are sufficient to validate overall functionality before tuning the system for the exhibit setup.